ridedott/firestore-emulator-docker/.github/pull_request_template.md

 This Pull Request fulfills the following requirements:

+- [ ] The VERSION was updated to be that of the firestore-emulator jar.
 - [ ] The commit message follows our guidelines.
 - [ ] Does not affect documentation or it has been added or updated.